jtleathers/google-fonts-converter/README.md

 It did require quite a bit of iterating through prompts and then modifying the results but the majority of the code in the JavaScript file was written by ChatGPT.

+## Test it out
+You can find a working version at https://jonathonleathers.com/google-fonts-converter/

 ## To Do
-- Add a demo showing a site calling multiple files instead of just the variable fonts (network tab in browser demos this well)
-- Upload this somewhere for people to use
-- Make this GitHub repo public
+- Add a blog post about this explaining what it is, why it's helpful.
+Show an example site that uses non-variable font files and then show the same site using variable font files.
+Use the network tab in the browser to show server calls and file sizes.